honzajavorek/honzajavorek.cz/content/2023-04-16_empowered-by-ai-why-junior-devs-have-the-winning-edge.md

 >
 > — Josh Comeau, [The End of Front-End Development](https://www.joshwcomeau.com/blog/the-end-of-frontend-development/)

 I see this already happening.
 My friend [Jiří Chlebus](https://www.jirichlebus.cz/) is an excellent freelance designer, but his dream is to build his own product.
-For years he's been working on an app which disrupts graphic manuals, [Visualbook](https://visualbook.pro/).
+For years he's been working on an app that disrupts graphic manuals, [Visualbook](https://visualbook.pro/).

-He doesn't know how to code, so he was left with learning random bits from the internet, glueing no-code building blocks, getting advice from friends.
+He doesn't know how to code, so he was left with learning random bits from the internet, gluing no-code building blocks, and getting advice from friends.
 ChatGPT has changed everything for him.
-He can do stuff he didn't think he'd be able to do.
-Translating the app to multiple languages took him fraction of the time, because ChatGPT is able to translate whole HTML chunks.
+He can do things he didn't think he'd be able to do.
+Translating the app to multiple languages took him a fraction of the time, because ChatGPT is able to translate whole HTML chunks.
+It's dope!
-Dope!

 What does this illustrate?
-AI not only makes the transition from junior to senior dev faster and easier.
-It goes as far as democratizing coding for the masses.
-This is good for the progress of humankind, but will have consequences for the devs.
+AI not only makes the transition from junior to senior dev faster and easier, but it goes as far as democratizing coding for the masses.
+This is good for the progress of humankind, but will have consequences for devs.
 I see two possible scenarios.

 ## Insatiable demand for devs

-In one scenario AI raises supply for devs who are _good enough_ and it balances out the seemingly insatiable demand for devs.
+In one scenario, AI could potentially increase the supply of developers who are "good enough", which would help to balance out the seemingly insatiable demand.
+Such end of the scarcity would mean, first of all, drop of our high salaries.
-Such end of the scarcity would mean, above all, drop of our high salaries, but also end to the elevated celebrity status of our ocuppation.
+Perhaps also end to the elevated celebrity status of our ocuppation.
-This would be good for the society, as developing software just becomes easier and cheaper.
+This would be good for the society though, as developing software just becomes easier and cheaper.

-Currently we're in an economic downturn, but I believe that's just a temporary detour caused by current geopolitics.
-According to a 2018 poll from the [Czech Statistical Office](https://www.czso.cz/csu/czso/na-trhu-je-nedostatek-ict-odborniku), two thirds of Czech companies said they have issues to fill IT roles.
-In 2018, the State of European Tech survey stated that [IT grows 5 times faster than any other segment](https://2018.stateofeuropeantech.com/).
-In 2021, it projected that [$100B has been invested to European IT in a single year](https://2021.stateofeuropeantech.com/), 10 times more than when the survey has started in 2015.
+Although we are currently experiencing an economic downturn, I believe that this is just a temporary detour caused by current geopolitical factors.
+According to a 2018 poll conducted by the [Czech Statistical Office](https://www.czso.cz/csu/czso/na-trhu-je-nedostatek-ict-odborniku), two-thirds of Czech companies reported difficulties in filling IT roles.
+Furthermore, the State of European Tech survey in 2018 revealed that [IT is growing five times faster than any other segment](https://2018.stateofeuropeantech.com/).
+In 2021, the same survey projected that a staggering [$100B has been invested to European IT in just one year](https://2021.stateofeuropeantech.com/), which is ten times more than when the survey started in 2015.

-Your present personal experience as a junior dev struggling to get invited for an interview might feel different, but the long-term global trend is clear.
-Over time, more and more human activity moves to the internet, to computers, to phones.
+While your present personal experience as a junior dev struggling to get invited for interviews may feel different, the long-term global trend is clear.
+As more and more human activity shifts to the internet, computers, and phones, backed by software engineering to a greater extent, the demand for developers is expected to continue to rise.
-Everything is, to larger and larger extent, backed by software engineering.

-How much would the supply need to raise so that there's enough _good enough_ devs to balance out such demand?
-Are we talking about tens of thousands of newcomers to the field?
+The question remains, how much would the supply of "good enough" developers need to increase in order to balance out this demand?
+Are we talking about tens of thousands of newcomers entering the field?
 Perhaps hundreds of thousands?
-How long it takes them to decide to get trained as devs and become _good enough_, even with ChatGPT?
+And how long would it take for them to undergo training and become "good enough," even with the assistance of ChatGPT?

 ## Induced demand for devs

-In another scenario, which I think is more likely, there will be [induced demand](https://en.wikipedia.org/wiki/Induced_demand).
-If you add one more lane to a congested highway, you may think it's gonna make it less congested.
-But as the paradox of induced demand describes, making commuting by car easier, more accesible, and more comfortable like this causes more people to jump into cars and use that new line.
-The same way, if cycling paths in your city are [dangerous and sparse](https://mestemnakole.cz/en/prague-cycle-route-system/), nobody uses them.
+In another scenario, which I believe is more likely, there could be [induced demand](https://en.wikipedia.org/wiki/Induced_demand).
+For example, if an additional lane is added to a congested highway, it may initially seem like it would reduce congestion.
+However, as the paradox of induced demand describes, making commuting by car easier, more accessible, and more comfortable can actually lead to more people using cars and utilizing the new lane.
+Similarly, if cycling paths in a city are [unsafe or scarce](https://mestemnakole.cz/en/prague-cycle-route-system/), they won't be widely used.
 As soon as you make them easy to use, you suddenly [generate hundreds of cyclists](https://www.theguardian.com/lifeandstyle/2021/mar/12/europe-cycling-post-covid-recovery-plans) who didn't exist previously.

 Anyone can make music, and that is awesome.
-You can flip a few buckets and play on them like [John Bonham](https://en.wikipedia.org/wiki/John_Bonham).
+You can flip a few buckets and play on them like the legendary [John Bonham](https://en.wikipedia.org/wiki/John_Bonham).
-There are open source tools like [LMMS](https://lmms.io/) which give the [FL Studio](https://www.image-line.com/fl-studio/) experience to masses.
+Open source tools like [LMMS](https://lmms.io/) provide a similar experience to [FL Studio](https://www.image-line.com/fl-studio/), making digital music production accessible to the masses.
-There is YouTube full of lessons and tutorials, making learning instruments easier and more accessible than ever.
+YouTube is filled of lessons and tutorials, making it easier than ever to learn to play musical instruments.
 Anyone can employ their creativity and make their own music.
 Did professional musicians disappear?
 No.